nleiva/check-calendar/README.md

 }
 ```

 The file `token.json` will be automativally generated once an API Token has been granted.
+Store this file securely as it will have a refresh token that never expires.

 ## Compiling